-Without proper training and awareness, your team is vulnerable to exposing your business to a real security risk.
+It's important to understand how employees compromise your data security and then equip them with security training and resources.
+Otherwise, without proper training and awareness, your team is vulnerable to exposing your business to a real security risk.

-How does my team compromise my business?
+How does my team compromise my business and its cybersecurity?

 From accidents to ignorance to trickery, there are some common ways your employees put your business at risk.